-- 3. At its first meeting for consideration of an application for approval of a subdivision, the Planning Board shall issue to the applicant a dated receipt for such application. - the Planning Board shall then determine whether the application is complete or incomplete, and shall notify the applicant of the Board's determination in writing within 30 days of the date that the receipt is issued.
+the Planning Board shall then determine whether the application is complete or incomplete. and shall notify the applicant of the Board's determination in writing within 30 days of the date that the receipt is issued.
 If the application is determined to be incomplete, the Planning Board shall list in its written determination the materials that must be submitted in order to make the application complete.
 Within 7 days of the first regular meeting, the Planning Board shall provide to the applicant a dated letter acknowledging receipt of the application and the Planning Board's determination of completeness.
 When the application is determined to be complete, the Planning Board shall notify the applicant and begin full evaluation of the proposed subdivision.
-If an applicant fails to submit a complete application within 4 months of the Planning Board letter issued receipt or within four months of the written determination of the Town Planner, the application shall be deemed withdrawn, unless said time limitation is otherwise extended by the Planning Board for good cause.
-When the application is deemed complete, the Planning Board may begin full evaluation of the proposed subdivision. - 4.
+If an applicant fails to submit a complete application within 4 months of the Planning Board letterissued receipt or within four months of the written determination of the Town Planner, the application shall be deemed withdrawn, unless said time limitation is otherwise extended by the Planning Board for good cause.
+When the application is deemed complete, the Planning Board may begin review of the proposed subdivision.

+- 54. Site Walk.
 A site walk by the Planning Board may be scheduled, once the dated receipt for an application is issued.
-Additional site walks may be scheduled, if deemed necessary by the Board. - 5.
+Additional site walks may be scheduled, if deemed necessary by the Board. - 65.
+Minor Subdivision Classification.
 At its first meeting for application consideration, the Planning Board shall finalize classification of the proposed subdivision as either a minor or major subdivision.
-The

-Board at this meeting may require a minor subdivision to comply with some or all of the requirements specified for major subdivisions where the Board finds it necessary to determine compliance with the standards set forth in this Chapter.
-10

-- 6. The Planning Board, at its discretion, may hold a public hearing on a minor subdivision.
-If the Board determines to hold a hearing, it shall hold the hearing within 30 days of the date that the application is determined to be complete and shall provide public notice in accordance with Section 16-2-4 (a) (7) of this Chapter. - 7.
+The Board at this meeting may require a minor subdivision to comply with some or all of the requirements specified for major subdivisions where the Board finds it necessary to determine compliance with the standards set forth in this Chapter. - 76.
+Public Hearing.
+The Planning Board, at its discretion, may hold a public hearing on a minor subdivision.
+If the Board determines to hold a hearing, it shall hold the hearing within 30 days of the date that the application is determined to be complete and shall provide public notice in accordance with Section 16-2-4 (a) (7)-16-2-3(a)(3) of this Chapter. - 87.
+Planning Board Decision.
 The Planning Board shall approve, with conditions, or disapprove the Final Subdivision Plan: (i) within 60 days from the date of the date that the application is determined to be complete, of (ii) within such other time that may be mutually agreed upon by both the Planning Board and the applicant.
-The Planning Board shall specify in writing its decision and findings of fact regarding the decision. - 8.
-If the Board determines that security for performance is required for the completion of any proposed site improvements, the procedures and standards of Section 16-2-4 (c) (7) (A) shall apply and be met before construction of the subdivision may begin. final plan approval can be given. - Submission Requirements.
+The Planning Board shall specify in writing its decision and findings of fact regarding the decision. - 98.
+Performance Guarantee.
+The If the Board determines that security for performance is required for the completion of any proposed site improvements, the procedures and standards of Section 16-2-4 (c) (7) (A) shall apply and be met before construction of the subdivision may begin final plan approval can be given.

+b) Submission Requirements .
 Minor Subdivision Plan submissions shall conform to the standards and requirements contained in Appendix A of this Ordinance.

-(c) Final Plan Approval & Filing.
+(c) Final Plan RecordingApproval & Filing.